McDifference/vim-config/README.md

         colorscheme seoul256

+4. If you prefer a smaller font size on MacOS, you can modify to this in extended.vim

+        set gfn=Hack:h12,Source\ Code\ Pro:h13,Menlo:h13

-4. Modify ~/.vimrc, add two lines at the end.
+5. Modify ~/.vimrc, add two lines at the end.

         set number
         set mouse=a